erdo/clean-modules-sample/README.md

 Once you include reacting to things which aren't triggered by the UI though, things get complicated.
 Let's say you want your UI to react to a change of network status, or an external accessory being plugged in, or a notification being received to the device (or all of these at the same time).
 Add Android's infamous lifecycle into the mix, and the abstraction starts to look a little shakey.

 The typical solution to this is to turn _everything_ into a reactive stream, and with enough RxJava operators you can of course fix all the caching and memory reference problems - but these are problems that _only exist_ because of choosing an inappropriate abstraction in the first place.
-Remove Reactive Streams from your android architecture and you remove the problems.
+Remove Reactive Streams from your android architecture and you remove the problems

+The UI above is reasonably complex, reactive, supports rotation, handles process death, and of course has no memory leaks.
+It's a single Activity written in 100 lines of code, and the ViewModel is about 60 lines.
+A reactive streams implementation is unlikely to match that level of code simplicity, and the situation rapidly deteriorates as you add more things to react to, like network availability, notifications etc.

 # How does it work